 This meant paying tax on the total gross income, without being able to subtract property tax (IBI), community fees, or repairs.
 An unfair treatment that has come to an end.

-The Key: The recent National High Court Ruling of July 28, 2025 has marked a turning point, declaring that this discrimination violates EU law.
+The Key: The recent Spanish National Court (Audiencia Nacional) Ruling of July 28, 2025 has marked a turning point, declaring that this discrimination violates EU law.

 What does the ruling say exactly?